lowRISC/opentitan/hw/ip/aes/doc/_index.md

 This AES unit targets medium performance (\~1 cycle per round).
 High-speed, single-cycle operation for high-bandwidth data streaming is not required.

-Therefore, the AES unit uses an iterative architecture with a 128-bit wide data path as shown in the figure below.
+Therefore, the AES unit uses an iterative cipher core architecture with a 128-bit wide data path as shown in the figure below.
 Using an iterative architecture allows for a smaller circuit area at the cost of throughput.
 Employing a 128-bit wide data path allows to achieve the latency requirements of 12/14/16 clock cycles per 16B data block in AES-128/192/256 mode, respectively.

 ![AES unit block diagram with shared data paths for encryption and decryption (using the Equivalent Inverse Cipher).](aes_block_diagram.svg)

-Both the data paths for the actual cipher (left) and the round key generation (right) are shared between encryption and decryption.
+Inside the cipher core, both the data paths for the actual cipher (left) and the round key generation (right) are shared between encryption and decryption.
 Consequently, the blocks shown in the diagram always implement the forward and backward (inverse) version of the corresponding operation.
 For example, SubBytes implements both SubBytes and InvSubBytes.

+Besides the actual AES cipher core, the AES unit features a set of control and status registers (CSRs) accessible by the processor via TL-UL bus interface, and a counter module (used in CTR mode only).
+The initialization vector (IV) register and the register to hold the previous input data are used in CBC and CTR modes only.

 ## Hardware Interfaces